 There are many misconceptions surrounding Monogram canvas.
 Although many people believe that LV logos are never cut off and that they’re never upside down, this isn’t true.
 The Speedy is the perfect example of an upside down logo, since it is made from one continuous piece of material.

 Generally, LV logos won’t be cut off, but there are exceptions.
-The Ellipse, Croissant, Tulum, and Tivoli bags are examples of bags with cut-off logos.
+The Ellipse, Croissant, Tulum, and Tivoli bags are examples of bags with cut-off logos along the edges because of the way these bags are designed.

 Correct Leather Trademark Stamps